PM announces youth crime 'crackdown', says system needs 'shake-up'

 Over the past six months, opposition parties have unleashed a range of policies aimed at targeting youth crime — which they have pushed as being out of control.

-Making its policy announcement today, the Government said its new measures were to target "an increase in brazen criminal offending" and a rise in youth crime.
+Making its policy announcement, the Government said its new measures were to target "an increase in brazen criminal offending" and a rise in youth crime.

 If elected, National has promised to create a new young serious offender category for the ringleaders of serious crimes — applying to kids and teens between 10 and 17.